Analyzing Cybin (CLXPF) and The Competition

-Cybin (OTCMKTS: CLXPF – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Cybin to similar businesses based on the strength of its analyst recommendations, valuation, risk, earnings, institutional ownership, dividends and profitability.
+Cybin (OTCMKTS: CLXPF – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
+We will compare Cybin to similar businesses based on the strength of its risk, profitability, valuation, earnings, institutional ownership, analyst recommendations and dividends.

+0.0% of Cybin shares are owned by institutional investors.
+Comparatively, 50.6% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+22.4% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares Cybin and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Cybin and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue